 6. Plant Some Trees

 If you have the means and the yard space for it, planting a few trees is one of the best home improvement decisions you can make.
 They’re aesthetically pleasing, create shade (keeping down cooling costs), and increase the value of your home.
 Evergreen trees on the north side of your home will help shelter you from the wind in winter, and deciduous trees on the east side of the house will provide cooling shade in the hot summer months.
+Lastly, you can complement your garden with some fruit trees, such as lime trees (like these) or lemon trees and you’ll never be out of lemonade in the hot months.

 There’s no doubt: home ownership is a lot of work.
 But it can also be a tremendously rewarding experience that pays off, both emotionally and financially, in the long run.